engine-plus/engineplus-helm-charts/airflow/README.md

 Two ways to install Airflow: execute ``sh install_all.sh`` in  parent directory **or** install separately by using following steps.

 1. RDS Mysql database should be already created.
 Click this [how to create a RDS](https://aws.amazon.com/rds/?nc1=h_ls).
-2. **Prepare ENV Vars**.
-Before installation, envs should be declared from parent directory, refer to [Prepare ENV Vars](../README.md).
+2. **Prepare environment variables**.
+Before installation, envs should be declared from parent directory, refer to [Prepare environment variables](../README.md).
 3. Execute the install following command.

 ```bash